TheLakeMan/Hyperion/TESTING_IMPLEMENTATION.md

-# TinyAI Testing Implementation
+# Hyperion Testing Implementation

 ## Overview

-This document outlines the testing implementation for TinyAI's tokenizer and text generation modules, along with CLI enhancements to support these features.
+This document outlines the testing implementation for Hyperion's tokenizer and text generation modules, along with CLI enhancements to support these features.

 ## Implemented Components